--is that the Hoop illuminates and amplifies the inner spirals -and figure-8’s- fundamental to our body's mechanics.
+My exploration follows the belief that the hoop's signature function is the ability to illuminate and amplify the inner spirals -and figure-8’s- fundamental to our body's mechanics.
 With the right imagery and physical understanding, it has the power to soften and enhance those functions and to grant not only a powerful meditation practice but also the euphoric reward of being swept into momentous gusts of folding waves and spirals.

-Over the years I've meandered through chapters guided by this framework : Waves, Barrels, Figure 8's, Floor Hooping, Shoulder articulation, and a class called Riding the Elements.
+Over the years I've meandered through chapters guided by this framework : Transitional Space, Barrels, Figure 8's, Floor Hooping, Shoulder articulation, and a class called Riding the Elements.
 Each is an addition in the web of understanding.

 So before I turned into a psycho-nerd, a lot of my hooping was inspired by an imagined landscape